isaackhlam/RacingCar/README.md

   4. Search esp and install required library (There should only be one result)
   ![step1](./image/step1.png)

-- Select the correct board module, We use ESP32-WROOM-DA for this project.
+- Select the correct board module, We use `ESP32 DEV Module` for this project.
   ![select board](image/select.png)
   ![step2](./image/step2.png)